Vitamins

 Headaches,

-nausea, dizziness, fatigue and problems
+dizziness, fatigue and

-with the eyes, the skin and the
+the skin and the skeleton

 |